unikraft/asplos22-tutorial/content/syscall_shim-bincompat/index.md

    07     .tdata .init_array .fini_array .data.rel.ro .dynamic .got
 ```

-As an overview of the whole process, when we want to run an application on Unikraft using binary compatibility, the first step is to pass the application to the unikernel as an initial ram disk.
+As an overview of the whole process, when we want to run an application on Unikraft using binary compatibility, the first step is to pass the application to the unikernel as an initial ramdisk.
 Once the unikernel gets the application, the loader reads the executable segments and loads them accordingly.
 After the program is loaded, the last step is to jump to its entry point and start executing.

 The loader that we currently have implemented in Unikraft only supports executables that are static (so all the libraries are part of the executables) and also position-independent.
-A position independent binary is a binary that can run correctly independent of the address at which it was loaded.
+A position independent binary (PIE) is a binary that can run correctly independent of the address at which it was loaded.
 So we need executables that are built using the `-static-pie` compiler / linker option, available in GCC since version 8.

 ### 02. Unikraft Syscall Shim